Quantum inference on a classically trained quantum extreme learning machine: Introduction

 \section{Introduction}

-Quantum reservoir computing (QRC) \cite{ghosh2021quantumReview, mujal2021opportunities} is an emerging paradigm in quantum machine learning that aims to accelerate neural network models by harnessing the fundamental principles of quantum mechanics, potentially offering exponential computational advantages compared to classical architectures \cite{Biamonte2017}.
-The computational substrate consists of a quantum system composed of many recurrently interconnected nodes, possibly with fading memory.
-In quantum reservoirs, the input to be processed by the network nodes can take the form of information, encoded into the quantum state of the reservoir nodes \cite{dudas2023quantum}, or it may itself be a quantum state interacting with the reservoir \cite{de2025harnessing, mujal2021opportunities}.
-Once injected, the input information spreads across the reservoir nodes, which evolve according to a dynamical map that may be fully unitary \cite{innocenti2023potential} or may include dissipation and coherent driving \cite{Ghosh2019}.
-These dynamics mimic the layered transformations performed by hidden layers in deep-learning models.
-The states of selected nodes are then measured over a set of observables, whose expectation values provide an expanded, high-dimensional evolution of the input data, constituting the output layer of the network.
-Only the weights of this layer are trained to produce the desired output, which may correspond to a quantum observable \cite{krisnanda2025experimental, suprano2024experimental}, an entanglement quantifier \cite{Ghosh2019, assil2025entanglement, zia2025quantum}, a categorical label \cite{azam2024optically, gong2025enhanced, cimini2025large}, a classical parameter or function \cite{kalfus2022hilbert, nerenberg2025photon, govia2021quantum} or even a target quantum state or operation \cite{krisnanda2021creating, ghosh2019quantum, ghosh2021realising}.
+Quantum Extreme learning Machines (QELMs) are emerging paradigms in quantum machine learning that aim to accelerate neural network models by harnessing the fundamental principles of quantum mechanics \cite{innocenti2023potential, xiong2025fundamental}.
+Their computational substrate consists of a quantum system composed of interconnected nodes, where the input to be processed can take the form of information, encoded into the quantum state of the reservoir nodes \cite{gong2025enhanced,de2025harnessing,joly2025harnessing,rambach2025photonic}, or it may itself be a quantum state interacting with the reservoir \cite{zia2025quantum,suprano2024experimental,assil2025entanglement,vetrano2025state}.
+In contrast to conventional quantum reservoir computing (QRC) \cite{PhysRevApplied.8.024030,Ghosh2019}, QELMs are memoryless feed-forward architectures that operate on time-independent data.
+Consequently, while they are not naturally suited for processing temporal information or simulating dynamical systems, they offer significant implementation advantages on noisy hardware.
+Once injected, the input information spreads across the reservoir nodes, mimicking the layered transformations performed by hidden layers in deep-learning models.
+The states of the output nodes are measured over a set of observables, whose expectation values provide an expanded, high-dimensional evolution of the input data, constituting the output layer of the network.
+Only the weights of this layer are trained to produce the desired output, which may correspond to a quantum observable \cite{krisnanda2025experimental, suprano2024experimental}, an entanglement quantifier \cite{assil2025entanglement, zia2025quantum}, a categorical label \cite{azam2024optically, gong2025enhanced}, or a classical parameter or function \cite{nerenberg2025photon}.
 Training is typically carried out via supervised learning, using labeled examples for each input.
 Because training reduces to a linear regression over the output-layer features, the number of learned parameters remains small, greatly reducing the time, cost, and complexity associated with the training of hidden layers using backpropagation or the parameter-shift rule \cite{crooks2019gradients}.
 This approach also naturally avoids issues such as vanishing gradients \cite{mcclean2018barren}.
-A key advantage of QRCs is that the input information is processed in a Hilbert space whose dimension grows exponentially with the number of quantum resources, enabling a natural enhancement of computational expressivity.
-In addition, the architecture allows one to access quantum features through single-shot measurements without requiring full quantum-state tomography or repeated changes of measurement settings, significantly simplifying the readout stage.
+In recent years, several demonstrations of QELMs have been reported across multiple physical platforms, including hot atomic vapors \cite{azam2024optically}, superconducting microwave cavities \cite{krisnanda2025experimental}, and nuclear spins \cite{negoro2018machine}.
+Parallel to these experimental advances, theoretical work has increasingly focused on understanding their expressivity \cite{xiong2025fundamental, innocenti2023potential}, the role of reservoir topology and quantum information scrambling \cite{vetrano2025state}, and the contribution of quantum resources to enhanced classification and inference performance \cite{nerenberg2025photon}.
+On photonics platforms QELMs have recently been implemented with multiple applications including reconstruction of an unknown polarization state \cite{zia2025quantum}, entanglement witnessing \cite{suprano2024experimental,dibartolo2026efficientclassicaltrainingmodelfree} and image classification tasks \cite{joly2025harnessing, rambach2025photonic,gong2025enhanced}.